jsantiago611/spectacular-anemone/src/pages/index.md

   - type: hero_section
     subtitle: >-
       Experiments in Christian Lifestyle Design.
 Tools to help Christians enhance their devotional life and live out their faith.
+Tools that help
     actions: []
     image_alt: A smiling woman
     media_position: right